zhanyang01/tp/docs/DeveloperGuide.md

 The local-part will allow special characters which are commonly used in email addresses with the limitation of having no consecutive special characters together

-### 2. Add Feature - Phone Number Validation
+### 2. Add Policy Feature - Invalid parameter and prefix name

 #### Current State

-The `phone number` parameter for adding a new client to InsuraHub currently does not check for if the phone number is a typical valid Singaporean phone number that begins with 6, 8, or 9

-#### Planned Enhancement

-The `phone number` will be checked to ensure it starts with 6, 8, or 9, with an error message thrown if it fails that check

-### 3. Add Policy Feature - Invalid parameter and prefix name

-#### Current State

 No errors for Invalid prefixes:

-- Having 2 `pn` prefixes (policy name) does not return the user any error in the InsuraHub UI
+- Having 2 `pn` prefixes (policy name) returns missing prefixes error
 - No error message on the UI for empty parameters such as an empty policy name `pn`
 - The `policy description` should be of the prefix `pd` in the `addPolicy` command but using an unknown `pr` prefix that precedes the policy description does not throw any error
-  Invalid dates such as `2023-02-29` do not currently return errors in the UI
+- If `psd` and `ped` are missing, it does not return an error on the UI and silently fails as a runtime error

 ##### Planned Enhancement

 - The prefixes will be checked to ensure that the `addPolicy` command entered by the user is a valid command with the correct prefixes
-- The `policy start date` and `policy end date` will be checked to ensure that they are valid dates, including edge cases such as leap years

-### 4. Add Policy Feature - Special characters allowed
+### 3. Add Policy Feature - Special characters allowed

 #### Current State